 Rev. Sonderman is the Administrator of Spirit of the Lotus.
 She was ordained by the Church of Revelation in 1991, and is a compassionate, loving minister.
 Rev. Sonderman bridges the Eastern and Western lineages through her experience with the Hindu, Buddhist and Christian faiths.
 She was ordained in 2012 as a Minister for Spirit of the Lotus in Belen, New Mexico.
 Her certification in Bach’s Flower Remedies is one of many healing arts that will be offered at the Spirit of the Lotus.

-Rev. Smith is the Secretary and a minister for Spirit of the Lotus who was ordained in 2012.
+Rev. Castillo is the Secretary and a minister for Spirit of the Lotus who was ordained in 2012.
 Prior to this ordination, the University of New Mexico recognized her outstanding candidacy and awarded her a graduate assisstantship to pursue an MBA.
 Rev. Smith is an experienced teacher, holding certification in both California and New Mexico.
 She has primarily worked in high need schools serving low income families, English language learners and migrant students.
 She holds a yoga certification and has offered classes to students, teachers and congregation members.
 In addition, Rev. Smith holds certifications in both climate policy and energy management.
 In order to exercise her vision of locally based sustainable agriculture, she regularly manages a gardening club and is dedicated to teaching people how to grow their own food, and exercise for health.
 Her spiritual work and experience includes wide array of faiths outside of the Judaeo-Christian paradigm.
 From an early age, she traveled throughout Japan and Europe to broaden her global knowledge.
 She currently bases her ministry out of New Mexico, regularly partnering with community leaders to explore diverse and creative ways of serving others.